LoireLab/df_scripts/docs/multihaul.rst

 This tool allows dwarves to collect several adjacent items at once when performing hauling jobs with a wheelbarrow.
-When enabled, new ``StoreItemInStockpile`` jobs will automatically attach nearby items so they can be hauled in a single trip.
-Items claimed by another jobs would be ignored.
+When enabled, new ``StoreItemInStockpile`` jobs with wheelbarrows will automatically attach nearby items so they can be hauled in a single trip.
+Jobs without wheelbarrows would try to attach one if autowheelbarrows option is on.
-Items that are already stored in stockpiles are ignored.
+Items claimed by another jobs or already stored in stockpiles would be ignored.
-The script only triggers when a wheelbarrow is definitively attached to the job.
 By default, up to ten additional items within 10 tiles of the original item are collected.
 Warning: Destination stockpile filters are currently ignored by the job (because of DF logic).
 Which items qualify can be controlled with the ``--mode`` option.
 Basic usage of wheelbarrows remains the same: dwarfs would use them only if hauling item is heavier than 75